After a black day, I play Haydn,

 With a pared-down style and brusque, forthright diction, Mr. Transtromer (pronounced TRAWN-stroh-mur) wrote in accessible language, though often in the service of ideas that were diaphanous and not easy to parse; he could be precisely observant one moment and veer toward surrealism the next.

-Editor’s note: Tomas Tranströmer received the 2011 Nobel Prize in Literature on October 6.
+Editor’s note: Tomas Tranströmer received the 2011 Nobel Prize for Literature on October 6, 2011.

 The arrival of the Tranströmers on campus coincided that week with the arrival of Howard Moss, the poetry editor of The New Yorker.
 Ambition is very much an American trait, and most of the writing students chose to spend time with Moss on the chance he might choose their work for publication.
 That left the Tranströmers to me, so I gave them a guided tour of the city.
 We lunched at an Asian restaurant and visited a music store where Tomas could buy sheet music for piano to add to his growing library at home.
 Since childhood Tomas had played piano, and he was as talented with music as he was with poetry.
 The rest of the week Tomas conducted a poetry workshop and met individually with students.
 He concluded his residency with a reading before a large and enthusiastic audience.